voxel-wiki/voxel-wiki.github.io/content/wiki/signed-distance-fields/index.md

 +++
-title = "Signed Distance Fields" description = "A N-dimensional field where at every point the distance to the closest surface is known." aliases = ["/wiki/sdf"]
+title = "Signed Distance Fields" description = "An N-dimensional field/function where at every point the distance to the closest surface is known." aliases = ["/wiki/sdf"]
 [taxonomies]
 categories = ["rendering"]
+tags = ["raytracing"]
 +++

+> An N-dimensional field/function where at every point the distance to the closest surface is known.

 {{ stub_notice() }}